PatricioMonpelat/PatricioMonpelat/README.md

 <br/>

 ## About me
-🔭 I’m currently working on multiples projects for Parexel <br>
+🔭 I’m currently working on multiple angular projects for Parexel <br>
 🌱 I’m currently learning react <br>
 💬 Ask me about something <br>
 📫 How to reach me: ping me!<br>